NanaTsK/js-module-1/README-back.md

 Within this repository lies the backend component of the Power Pulse app, facilitating authorized users in managing their nutrition and activity.

-Discover the groundbreaking Power Pulse app — an innovative solution with intuitive interface compatible with any device, designed to support your pursuit of a healthy and energetic lifestyle :runner:

 ## About the project

 This app allows you to explore and manage your sports activity and nutrition.